Special Educational Needs

-These children will have a Learning Support Plan and be placed on our Learning Support Register and parents will be informed.
+These children may have a Learning Support Plan and may be placed on our Learning Intervention Register.
 The needs of these children will be met through specific group or individual interventions which are different to or in addition to the Stage 1 support.
 These interventions will be school based and provided through the School’s resources.
-Each teacher is responsible for evaluating the current learning strategies and either devising different learning opportunities and strategies or consulting with the SENCO and key staff who will form an SEN Panel.
+Each teacher is responsible for evaluating the current learning strategies and either devising different learning opportunities and strategies or consulting with the SENCO.

 Stage 3 – SEND Support

 These pupils will require a higher level of support and involvement of additional adults/resources which is likely to be sustained and/or substantial.
 It is likely that external services, both Local Authority and other outside agencies, will have deeper involvement.

-The triggers for SEND Targeted Support Plus would be if a substantial need arises or the pupil is in receipt of an Individual Plan and he/she:
+The triggers for SEND Support would be if a substantial need arises or the pupil is in receipt of an Individual Plan and he/she:

 Continues to make little or no progress in areas of difficulty;